 Mirrors are one of those things you might forget when planning a home gym.
 It’s not the first thing you think about and can be a bit mystifying.
 I’ve done some research and found out exactly the why, where, how and what of mirrors for a home gym.

-Gym mirrors should measure 36″ x 60″ and be mounted one or two feet from the floor.
-Acrylic mirror sheets are the best option for a home gym.
-They have many benefits over traditional glass mirrors.
-The biggest benefits are that they are cheaper, stronger and lighter.
+Standard gym mirrors measure 36″ x 60″ and be mounted one or two feet from the floor.
+Glass mirrors are great and provide a clear reflection.
+Acrylic mirror sheets are a great alternative for a home gym.
+The biggest benefits of acrylic sheets are that they are cheaper, stronger and lighter.

 That’s the short of it.
 There is much more to know about gym mirrors and why they’re important.
 Keep reading to find out.

 Why do you need mirrors in your home gym?